isomerpages/govtech-stp/_atp-new-zealand/00c-atp-faq.md

 When checking in at the departure airport, visitors must present the following to the airline staff:
 - a valid ATP approval letter (electronic or physical copy) for the intended week of entry into Singapore;
 - a valid visa (for visa-required visitors); and
-- a mobile device with the TraceTogether app already downloaded and activated.
+- a mobile device with the TraceTogether app already downloaded and with their profiles registered on the app.
 Children aged 12 or younger in that calendar year and travelling with family are exempted from this requirement.
 Visitors with a certified disability or special need are also exempted.

 A visitor who does not have any of the above may be refused boarding by the airline.